 No self-care regimen is complete without proper hydration.
 Water is essential for the body to survive.
-In order to properly work, every cell, tissue and organ needs water and enough of it.
-According to the Centers for Disease Control and Prevention (CDC), water helps your body in a number of ways:
+To properly work, every cell, tissue, and organ needs water and enough of it.
+According to the Centers for Disease Control and Prevention (CDC), water helps your body in several ways:

 Keeps your temperature normal